asahala/pmi-embeddings/README.md

 4. ```corpora/akkadian.zip``` a zipped test corpora of Akkadian language.
 5. ```eval/gold.tsv``` an initial version of the [Akkadian gold standard](https://www.helsinki.fi/en/news/language-culture/creating-a-gold-standard-for-akkadian-word-embeddings).

+## Jupyter tutorial
+For those who like to use Jupyter Notebooks, ```src/jupyter_embeddings.ipynb``` instructs how to build your own word embeddings with just a few lines of code.

 ## Requirements
 ```Python 3.6``` or newer, [numpy](https://numpy.org/), [scipy](https://www.scipy.org/) and [sklearn](https://scikit-learn.org/stable/).
 For evaluation scripts you will also need [gensim](https://pypi.org/project/gensim/).
 Tested on Linux and Windows 7/10.